Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Dynamics and Controllability on Thick Quantum Graphs

-We will prove now Theorem~\ref{thm:controllability_piecewise_smooth}, i.e., weak approximate controllability of quantum induction control systems; this is a stronger version of a theorem proven in \cite{BalmasedaPerezPardo2019} in the case of Quantum Graphs.
-In order to do that, we rely on Theorem~\ref{thm:chambrion_controllability} and the stability proven in Theorem~\ref{thm:stability_bound} and Corollary~\ref{corol:magnetic_family_formlinear}.
-Notice that, even if the Hamiltonian of the quantum induction control systems are similar to those of normal, bilinear control system, the fact that the control function appears with its derivative does not allow for a direct application of Theorem~\ref{thm:chambrion_controllability}.
+We will prove now Theorem~\ref{thm:controllability_piecewise_smooth}, i.e., approximate controllability of quantum induction control systems.
+In order to do that, we rely on Chambrion et al.'s theorem (i.e., Theorem~\ref{thm:chambrion_controllability}) and a stability Theorem proven in \cite{BalmasedaPhD}.
+Notice that, even if the Hamiltonians of quantum induction control systems are similar to those of normal bilinear control system, the fact that the control function appears with its derivative does not allow for a direct application of Theorem~\ref{thm:chambrion_controllability}.
 To circumvent this issue, we will proceed in two steps.
-First, we will define an auxiliary system to which Chambrion et al.'s theorem applies; then, we will use the controls provided by Theorem~\ref{thm:chambrion_controllability} to construct a sequence of Hamiltonians converging, in the sense of Corollary~\ref{corol:magnetic_formlinear_stability}, to the quantum induction one.
+First, we will define an auxiliary system to which Chambrion et al.'s Theorem applies.
+Then, we will use the controls provided by Theorem~\ref{thm:chambrion_controllability} to construct a sequence of Hamiltonians converging to the quantum induction one.
+The next theorem collects some results and applies them to this sequence of Hamiltonians.
+We shall use the scales of Hilbert spaces associated with the Hamiltonians with constant form domain.

+\begin{definition} Let $I \subset \mathbb{R}$ a compact interval, let $\mathcal{H}^+$ be a dense subspace of $\mathcal{H}$ and ${H(t)}$, ${t \in I}$, a time-dependent Hamiltonian with constant form domain $\H^+$.
+The \emph{scale of Hilbert spaces} defined by $H(t)$, cf.\ \cite[Section 1.1]{Berezanskii1968}, is the triple of Hilbert spaces